sivanmarom/Automated-Cloud-Infrastructure-Management/README.md

 &#8226; IAM User: Creates an IAM user with appropriate access and permissions for managing the infrastructure resources.

-Additionally, there is a separate monitoring module that deploys a local Prometheus and Grafana environment using Docker Compose.
-This module enables monitoring and visualization of CPU usage across the agent instances.
+In addition, a separate monitoring module is included, deploying a local Prometheus and Grafana environment using Docker Compose.
+This module enables CPU usage monitoring across the agent instances.

-## Deployment and Lifecycle
+## Deployment and Lifecycle Management
 The infrastructure deployment and lifecycle management are orchestrated using Jenkins pipeline jobs.
 The Jenkins pipeline includes the following stages:

 1. Deployment: Triggers the Terraform scripts for each module, ensuring consistent and automated infrastructure provisioning.